sagemath/trac_to_gh/Issue 6974.md

 # Issue 6974: cygwin port: make all the crypto ssl-ish spkg's into dummy packages on Cygwin (where we can use the system openssl instead)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6974

 Original creator: was